sdtemple/how-to-use-ai/README.md

 Please write two functions that generate the first ten prime numbers with either the sieves of Atkin or Eratosthenes.
 Write the if __name__ == "__main__" code to verify that the two sieve implementations provide the same first ten prime numbers.
 ```

-Finally, open the Terminal with `Ctrl + \`` and run `python exercise3.py` to verify that the prime number sequences match.
+Finally, open the Terminal with `Ctrl + backtick` and run `python exercise3.py` to verify that the prime number sequences match.

 ---